Access to Commercial Goods and Services: Improve access to goods and services via walking, biking and transit.

 - Allow property owners to request further expansion of commercial areas where such expansion would improve access to goods and services via walking, biking, and transit.

-- Allow increased housing density within and adjacent to Commercial areas.
+- Allow for increased housing density supply within and adjacent to Commercial areas.

 - Allow a full range of uses in Commercial areas intended to provide goods and services to surrounding communities.